Kayoti/find_concordance/README.md

 concordance.txt
 ========================================
 ProgramDescription
-A concordance is a certain kind of list of the all words in a file.
-We will display a concordance in the style shown below, which we shall refer to as "movie credit" format, and in which each word appears right-justified within a fieldwidth of 15 spaces.
+A concordance is a certain kind of list of all words in a file. it will display a concordance in the style shown below, which shall be refer to as "movie credit" format, and in which each word appears right-justified within a fieldwidth of 15 spaces.